RafaelCosman/JSGameOfLife/readme.md

 This makes it fun and beautiful!
 Let me know how I can improve it.
 Feel free to submit issues to this Github repo.

 Enjoy.

+If you want to contribute to this project, the recommended environment is yourFavoriteTextEditor for editing -> CodeKit for coffeescript and scss compilation -> yourFavoriteBrowser for testing